 I had a recipe post all typed up and ready to go for today, but last night, I was doing homework with a couple of friends and was inspired to write this post all about how to become your own biggest cheerleader.
 This idea is definitely tied to overall health and wellness, which is something I’m so passionate about and love to talk about with you all!
 My friend, Carolyn, joked that I should call this post “How to Be Your Own Valentine.” 😂

 Have you ever had the experience of looking back at a picture that you hated right after it was taken (maybe you thought you looked “big” or you hated your hair, etc.) and then seen the picture years later and thought wow, what was I thinking?
 I looked totally fine/great!
-I definitely have had that experience, which makes me think…what if we could change our perspective to the more positive one right away or at least much more quickly?
+I definitely have had that experience, which makes me think…what if I could change my perspective to the more positive one right away, or at least much more quickly?

 Give Yourself Pep Talks